 Mr Jenkins began medical studies at Cambridge University achieving a Masters degree before clinical training in London.
 After basic surgical training he received an award from the British Urological Foundation which enabled him to study an MD in prostate cancer research in Newcastle University.

-His higher surgical training was in Manchester before he returned to his birthplace in the North East as a Consultant Urological Surgeon with an NHS practice spanning Sunderland Royal Hospital, University Hospital North Durham and Bishop Auckland General Hospital.
+His higher surgical training was in Manchester before he returned to his birthplace in the North East as a Consultant Urological Surgeon with an NHS practice based in Sunderland Royal Hospital and the Durham Treatment Centre in Belmont, Durham.

 Mr Jenkins is an active member of the British Association of Urological Surgeons, European Association of Urology and British Medial Association.